IzanagiIzumi/Design-and-Analysis-of-Algorithms/Queues/README.md

 # Queue Data Structure (C++ Implementation)
+A queue is an ordered list in which the first element added is the first element retrieved or removed (First-In, First-Out).

 ## Overview
 A **Queue** is a linear data structure that follows the **FIFO (First In, First Out)** principle.
 This project implements a Queue using a **Linked List** in C++.